sybrew/the-seo-framework/readme.txt

 	* We changed all indexes for `the_seo_framework_breadcrumb_shortcode_css` in order to resolve issues with displaying the breadcrumb.
 		* Now, all indexes are prefixed with `nav` to increase specificty.
 		* `.$class ol li:not(:last-child) :where(a,span)` is gone altogether.
+* **Fixed:**
+	* Resolved an issue where bbPress would spawn deprecation notices when altering the generated description.

 = 5.0.1 =